Faster MCMC for Gaussian Latent Position Network Models: New Sampling Methodology

 \subsection{Bayesian Inference of the Parameters of the Link Function}

 Thus far, our posterior computation strategy for $Z$ has held $\tau$ and $\gamma^2$---the parameters of the link function---at fixed values.
 In most applications, $\tau$ and $\gamma^2$ are unknown---they need to be inferred along with $Z$.
-As we noted in Section~\ref{LPMBayes}, $\tau$ may even be the primary inferential target when the main scientific question involves measuring the effect of a covariate.
-For these reasons, it is important that our posterior computation strategy be able to compute the full joint posterior of $\tau$, $\gamma^2$, and $Z$.
-Here, we describe efficient Gibbs updates for both $\tau$ (Section~\ref{tau}) and $\gamma^2$ (Section~\ref{gamma2}) that can be alternated with our split HMC + FlyMC strategy (Sections~\ref{splitHMC} and \ref{FlyMC}) for updating $Z$ to define a complete MCMC algorithm.
+As we noted in Section~\ref{LPMBayes}, $\tau$ may even be the primary inferential target.
+It is thus important that our posterior computation strategy compute the full joint posterior of $\tau$, $\gamma^2$, and $Z$.
+Here, we describe efficient Gibbs updates for both $\tau$ (Section~\ref{tau}) and $\gamma^2$ (Section~\ref{gamma2}) to be alternated with our split HMC + FlyMC.

-Before proceeding, it is worth making a couple of notes.
-The updates we describe here apply to specific families of priors on $\tau$ and $\gamma^2$: independent Beta priors being used for each entry in $\tau$ and an inverse Gamma prior $\gamma^2$.
-Moreover, the update for $\tau$ is only applicable in conjunction with the FlyMC strategy outlined in Section~\ref{FlyMC}.
-If FlyMC is not used (and thus the $\theta$ are not available), we recommend a simple random walk Metropolis-Hastings update for $\tau$ instead.
-Finally, our update strategy for $\gamma^2$ depends on a re-parameterization of the model that shifts direct inference of $\gamma^2$ in the link function to inference of a constant multiple on the variance $\Omega$ of the latent positions $Z$.
-This facilitates a conversion to a centered parameterization \citep{papaspiliopoulos2007general} of $Z$, allowing a Gibbs update where one was previously intractable.
-This Gibbs update of $\gamma^2$ is applicable whether or not FlyMC is used.
+The updates we describe here apply to specific families of priors on $\tau$ and $\gamma^2$.
+In particular, we use independent Beta priors for each entry in $\tau$, along with an inverse Gamma prior $\gamma^2$.
+Moreover, the update for $\tau$ is applicable only in conjunction with the FlyMC strategy outlined in Section~\ref{FlyMC}.
+If FlyMC is not used, we recommend a simple random walk Metropolis-Hastings update for $\tau$ instead.
+Finally, our update strategy for $\gamma^2$ depends on the centered re-parameterization mentioned in Section~\ref{lpmdefinition} where $\gamma$ is treated as a scaling factor for the latent positions.
+It is applicable whether or not FlyMC is used.
+An detailed expression of the full posterior and relevant conditionals are available in Section~\ref{math} of the Appendix.